 How to Deep Fry a Turkey:

-Step One: Get a turkey, a very large cooking pot and some cooking oil.
-You can use vegetable oil, but it's better if you use peanut oil.
-Peanut oil is very expensive and you are going to need several gallons of it.
+Step One: Get a turkey, a very large cooking pot, and some cooking oil. vegetable oilcan be used, but it's better to use peanut oil.
+Peanut oil is very expensive and several gallons are going to be needed.

 Step Two: Prepare the turkey.
 It needs to be defrosted and washed.
 Make sure there are no pop up tender timer devices or anything left inside.
 And, most importantly it must be completely dry.
 I mean really, really dry.
 You know what happens when you put water in boiling oil, don't you.
 You will also need to truss the turkey, meaning you need to secure the legs, neck flap, wings and tail to the body of the turkey.

 Step Three: To determine the perfect amount of oil you are going to be using, place the turkey in the pot and add water until the turkey is completely covered plus two inches.
 With the turkey and the water there should still be several inches of room between the oil and the top of the pot.
 If it's a close call, then you need either a bigger pot or a smaller turkey.
 Remove the turkey and measure the water.
 This is the amount of oil that will be needed.

 Step Four: Dry and season the turkey.
 Various recipes will call for seasoning rubs or injection mixtures.
 You'll find out more on this in the recipes listed below.